Blatke/Chains-on-Body/README.md

 In Studio, seach for "blake" or the item name, referred on the list below, in the QuickAccessBox tab to find the mod, and add it in your scene.

+Use MaterialEditor to:
-Use MaterialEditor to adjust the color and other parameters.
+1. Adjust the color and other parameters.
+2. Turn off/On the render of a particular element in the chains.

 In Studio you can enable the FK function on the Anim tab to activiate the item's FK nodes to rotate.